What are Sales Triggers?

 An age-old problem faced in sales is knowing when is the best time to reach out to a prospect.
-This is where event triggers can really make the difference to your success rate.
+This is where sales triggers can really make the difference to your success rate.
 Being able to monitor what is happening in a wider market, an individual industry, or to any specific company, can really put your ahead when it comes to reaching out.
 These business insights allow you to make the right calls and have informed conversations, at the right time.

 Any company with a big injection of cash will likely next look to improve their services or support their growth aspirations.
 A big funding round offers opportunity for a company to scale headcount, buy new software, upscale and upskill performance and capabilities.